dnaber-de/media-sidebar-expander/readme.md

-# dna Media Sidebar Expander
+# Media Sidebar Expander

 A WordPress plugin to give the form elements for media description more space in the new gallery edit screen.
+Tested up to WordPress **4.1**

 ## Screenshots
 ### Without Media Sidebar Expander